Altidias/Milestone1_Group52/Software Design Document.md

 ### 2.3 Use Case Diagram
-Provide a system-level Use Case Diagram illustrating all required features.
+System-level Use Case Diagram illustrating all required features.

 ![Use Case Diagram](./UCD.svg)